 Material: Can it withstand the outdoor winter temperature, snow, rain, etc?
 For example, when we lived north of Seattle for 6 months, many terra cotta pots we brought from California cracked due to rain and freeze.

 Get Creative: If you can find something you absolutely love, such as a real or faux stone urn, go for it.
-There are also many possibilities by putting durable plastic pots inside something more stylish. such as or.
+There are also many possibilities by putting durable plastic pots inside something more stylish.

 Pam at House of Hawthornes used a gorgeous harvest basket, you can check out her wonderful project here.

 5 & 6 .
 How to make a Christmas planter arrangement.

 Here is a wonderful tutorial on how to create your own outdoor winter planters with birch, magnolia and conifer branches.